-LQs can have inter or intra-generational couplings, i.e., the quark and the lepton coupling to a LQ need not be of the same generation.
-The LQs that dominantly couple to third-generation fermions should be separately searched for from those coupling (mostly) to lighter generations~\cite{Chandak:2019iwj,Bhaskar:2020gkk,Bhaskar:2021gsy}.
-This is because the detection strategies for the third-generation fermions are very different from the first two generations.
-There are also significant differences in the single and indirect LQ-production cross sections depending on whether they couple to the first or second-generation quarks.
-This happens for the obvious reason that the first-generation quarks have the largest parton distribution functions (PDFs).
-In this paper, we consider only second-generation interactions, i.e., we assume that a LQ exclusively decays to a second-generation quark and a RHN and, while decaying, the RHN produce a second-generation lepton in the final state.
+Generally, LQs can have inter or intra-generational couplings (i.e., the quark and the lepton that couple to a LQ need not be of the same generation).
+LQs that dominantly couple to third-generation fermions should be separately searched for from those that mostly couple to the lighter-generation fermions~\cite{Chandak:2019iwj,Bhaskar:2020gkk,Bhaskar:2021gsy}.
+This is because the detection strategies for the third-generation fermions differ significantly from the first two generations.
+There are also significant differences in the single and indirect LQ-production (i.e., $t$-channel LQ exchange) cross-sections depending on whether they couple to the first or second-generation quarks.
+This happens because the first-generation quarks have the largest parton distribution functions (PDFs).
+For the LHC analysis, we mainly consider second-generation interactions, i.e., LQs essentially decay to a second-generation quark and a second-generation RHN (i.e., second-generation LQs), and the RHN decays to produce a second-generation lepton in the final state.
 There are two reasons for this choice.
-First, the muon-detection efficiency is slightly better than the electron-detection at the LHC.
-Second, and more importantly, the second-generation case gives us a conservative estimate of the discovery/exclusion prospects of this channel.
-Due to the larger PDFs, the first-generation prospects are better.
-Moreover, the difference between the up and down quark PDFs implies, in the first-generation case, the reach of this channel would depend on the charge of the LQ producing the RHN.
+First, the muon-detection efficiency is better than the electron detection at the LHC.
+Second, and more importantly, the second-generation case gives us a conservative estimate of the prospects of this channel.
+Due to the larger PDFs of the up and down quarks, the LHC discovery reach for mostly first-generation interactions would be better.
 We shall report the prospects for the first and third-generation cases separately.

 The paper is organised as follows.
-We make a quick review of the ISM in the next section.
+We review the ISM in the next section.
 In Sec.~\ref{sec:lqmodel}, we list the possible LQ models with RHN-decay mode and introduce some simple phenomenological models.
 In Sec.~\ref{sec:lhc}, we discuss the signals and the backgrounds and present our results in Sec.~\ref{sec:HL-LHC}.
 Finally, we conclude in Sec.~\ref{sec:conclu}.